Gears of War (video game): Setting and characters

-Gears of War takes place on the planet Sera.
-A liquid called Imulsion became a highly valued power source after a scientist discovered how to use it, and the economic shockwave led to several wars between nations.
-The Coalition of Ordered Governments (COG) originally existed as an obscure world-government philosophy, but it evolved into a legitimate, though minor, political party during the 79-year-long Pendulum Wars.
-The soldiers of the COG are called "Gears".
-After "Emergence Day" (E-Day), when the Locust began their attack on humanity, the COG were the ones who took the necessary steps to ensure the survival of human civilization, instituting martial law and taking charge against the Locust.
-14 years later, the COG is the only human government left on Sera.
-1 year after E-Day, after losing multiple military battles to the Locust, the COG launched a Pyrrhic tactical and strategic campaign using the satellite-based WMD known as the "Hammer of Dawn" on human cities with extremely destructive results.
-The result gave the citizens of Sera 3 days to evacuate to the Jacinto Plateau, the only place Locust could not dig through, before going through with the attack.
+Gears of War takes place on Sera, an Earth-like planet where conflicting scientific and religious philosophies fueled a massive energy crisis.
+The discovery of Imulsion, a potent liquid fuel found in underground caverns called "The Hollow", led to a world-wide conflict between the Coalition of Ordered Governments (COG) and Union of Independent Republics (UIR).
+After the 79-year Pendulum Wars, humanity faced a new threat on "Emergence Day" (E-Day), when the Locust Horde emerged from the Hollow to initiate a genocidal invasion.
+Overwhelmed, the COG utilized the "Hammer of Dawn," a satellite-based weapon system developed during the previous war, to destroy their own occupied cities.
+The survivors were then evacuated to the Jacinto Plateau, the only region the Locust could not invade from underground.

-The game primarily focuses on Marcus Fenix (John DiMaggio) and his comrades in Delta Squad: Dominic "Dom" Santiago (Carlos Ferro), Augustus Cole (Lester Speight), and Damon Baird (Fred Tatasciore).
-Side characters, such as Colonel Victor Hoffman, Private Anthony Carmine, Lieutenant Minh Young Kim, Lieutenant Anya Stroud, and an elderly Stranded man known as Chaps, also aid Delta Squad throughout the narrative.
+The game's campaign primarily focuses on Marcus Fenix (John DiMaggio), a soldier who was imprisoned ten years after E-Day for conducting an unauthorized rescue operation, and his comrades in Delta Squad: Dominic "Dom" Santiago (Carlos Ferro), a close friend and teammate; Augustus Cole (Lester Speight), a former sports star; and Damon Baird (Fred Tatasciore), a skilled technician and former officer.
+Other characters include Colonel Victor Hoffman, the COG's main military officer; Private Anthony Carmine, a recent recruit for Delta; Lieutenant Minh Young Kim, a veteran officer, and Delta's squad leader; and Lieutenant Anya Stroud, a COG intelligence officer.
 The game's main antagonist is General RAAM, a powerful leader of the Locust Horde's armed forces.

-Players take control of Fenix in the campaign, while in co-op mode, the second player controls Santiago.
+Players take control of Fenix in the campaign; in co-op mode, the second player controls Santiago.
 All four Delta squad members are available for play during multiplayer games, along with Carmine, Kim, and Hoffman, in addition to various Locust characters.